bxdoan/bxdoan/README.md

 <div align="center">

-> A person grows up when he’s able to overcome hardships.
-Protection is important, but there are some things that a person must learn on his own.
+> Everyone Had To Be Drunk On Somethin To Keep Pushing On Everyone Was A Slave To Somethin

-> — Jiraiya —
+> — Kenny Ackerman —

 </div>